 Key West is a great way for people in the United States to have a last-minute vacation without leaving the country.
 Here you can enjoy Cuban coffee, visit Ernest Hemingway’s house, and indulge in key lime pie all in a day.
 Located on the southernmost point of Florida, Key West is a fantastic option to see the sun and enjoy an ocean view.

-Enjoy a Cafecito at the Cuban Coffee Queen
+Enjoy a Cafecito at Key West’s Cuban Coffee Queen

 I know you have your favorite drink at Starbucks/Dunkin/local-coffee-shop.
 And you may have learned how to enjoy espresso (just like Eay Pray Love).
 But you haven’t lived until you’ve tried Cuban coffee.

 On this occasion to Key West, I stopped at the Cuban Coffee Queen for a caffeinated pick me up.
 Drink more Cuban coffee and do stupid things faster.
 You could order a cafe con leche (known as the best in Key West), but I decided to have a cafecito, which is like a shot of espresso with sugar.
 Straight to the brain.
-10 out of 10 recommend.
+10 out of 10 recommended for the extra energy to walk around Key West.

 Check out Where That Rum Drinking Hemingway Lived

 I hope you’ve read at least one of Ernest Hemingway’s works, and if you haven’t –shame!
-Go to the library and read one.
+Start by reading A Moveable Feast, by Ernest Hemingway (purchase on Bookshop), especially if you plan to visit Paris.
 I’ll be here waiting…

 Now that you are up to speed on what a legend Hemingway is, it’s time to see one of the places he lived.
 Now a museum, the Ernest Hemingway home is where you can find the infamous polydactyl (six-toed) cats.
 That’s right, some of these cats have one more toe than normal.